Skip to main content

 Design Principles

 No one-size-fits-all.
 Different applications need different levels of assurance.
 A social check-in app has different requirements than a land title registry.
 Location proofs are designed to be composable so applications can choose the right level for their use case.
 Neutral framework.
 Astral provides the structure for collecting, composing, and evaluating location evidence — not opinions about which evidence sources to trust.
 Some applications will accept government-issued attestations as sufficient; others will give them no weight.
 The framework accommodates both without preference.
 Probabilistic, not deterministic.
 Location proofs produce credibility scores, not binary verdicts.
 The evidence either supports the claim strongly, weakly, or not at all — and applications decide what threshold they need.
 Compose for the use case.
 A single location stamp from one proof-of-location system coupled with a claim is a valid location proof.
 Multiple location stamps from independent systems are stronger.
 The architecture supports both without requiring a minimum.
 Information monotonicity.
-Adding valid, independent evidence to a location proof may raise or lower confidence in the underlying claim, but it should always increase certainty about that confidence.
-More evidence means a clearer picture, even if the picture is unfavorable.
+Adding valid, independent evidence may push confidence in the claim up or down, but it should always sharpen the picture: you end up more sure of where the claim really stands, even when that turns out to be unfavorable.
+More evidence should never leave you more confused.
 Verifiability throughout.
 Location stamps should be cryptographically signed, evidence bundles should maintain clear provenance, and evaluation functions should be identifiable.
 Every layer of the location proof should be independently checkable.
 Forgery cost principle.
 The cost of forging a location proof should exceed the economic value of the transaction it underpins.
 A $10 check-in reward needs less forgery resistance than a $10M land title transfer.

 The Location Proof Pipeline